laristra/flecsi/developer/CI.md

 2. `portage-buildenv`->`tangram`->`portage`

 For now we have 2 stack chains, but we will be merging the two chains in the future.

+Each repo will all have a `.travis.yml` and a `docker/Dockerfile` in the root of repo.
+Since, as an example, `libristra` is dependent on `flecsi`, when the Travis-CI is triggered for `libristra`, after Travis has finished setting up and loading the environment, it will start from the `flecsi` Docker container.

 ## Setup Github with Travis-CI